GeoGenetics/bwa/README.md

-**Note: [minimap2][minimap2] has replaced BWA-MEM for __PacBio and Nanopore__ read alignment.** It retains all major BWA-MEM features, but is ~50 times as fast, more versatile, more accurate and produces better base-level alignment.
-A beta version of [BWA-MEM2][bwa-mem2] has been released for short-read mapping.
-BWA-MEM2 is about twice as fast as BWA-MEM and outputs near identical alignments.

 ## About this fork

 This fork of BWA is targeted at aligning short DNA sequences against large reference collections.
 More specifically, this version of BWA is optimized for ancient environmental DNA (aeDNA) sequencing data.
 Here, all aspects of BWA remain the same and can be used as always.
 In this forked version you will find the command "alnse".
-Briefly, this new command combines the functionality of the "aln" and "samse" commands to generate alignments of single end sequencing data in the SAM format.
+Briefly, this new command combines the functionality of the "aln" and "samse" commands to generate alignments for single end sequencing data in the SAM format.

 ## aeDNA optimizations

-The optimizations included so far are not algorithmic, "bwa alnse" uses the same methodology as "bwa aln".
+The optimizations included so far are not algorithmic, "bwa alnse" uses the same methodology as "bwa aln + samse".
 Nevertheless, the threading model has been modified for better use of CPU resources.
 A big difference between "aln + samse" and "alnse" lies in the way "alnse" reports extra hits of any given query.
 In aeDNA the origin of any DNA fragment is unknown and often, a suitable reference is not included in the reference collection.
 This leads to a situation where a query may have equally good alignments to many different references.
-"bwa alnse" reports up to "-J <int>" hits in descending score.
+"bwa alnse" reports up to "-J" hits in descending score.
 Only the first occurrence of the best scoring alignment is reported as the main alignment with all other hist being reported in the XA tag in the following format: target,+|-position,CIGAR,MD,NM